2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. Crown Die Chip Errors

-Current market dynamics place mint state examples between $70-200, with circulated pieces commanding lower premiums.
-The error’s relative abundance positions it as an accessible introduction to error numismatics.
+Current market dynamics place mint state examples between $70–$200, with circulated pieces commanding lower premiums.
+The error’s relative accessibility positions it as a great introduction to error numismatics.

 2. Doubled Die Obverse (DDO) Errors

-Doubled die errors originate during die manufacturing rather than coin striking.
+A Doubled Die Obverse (DDO) originates during die manufacturing rather than coin striking.
 When the master hub impresses the working die through multiple strikes with slight rotational shifts, design elements receive overlapping impressions.
 Both 2021 quarter designs exhibit this phenomenon.

 CoinVaueChecker App 10